justonpoints/koa-bookshelf-api-starter/README.md

 Tests:

-- npm run test-seed (the seeder to reset the database, and then runs the mocha test).
+- npm run test-seed (the data is reseeded with the test data, and then runs the mocha test) [use if you want to run a clean test].
 - npm run test (runs just the mocha test suite)